Tappan Zee Bridge (2017–present): Structural problems

 Reports of a coverup of structural problems emerged in December 2018.
 Dozens of bolts holding the steel girders together had failed, and some bolts broke more than a year after they had been tightened into the plates that hold the girders together.
 A presentation by a whistleblower included allegations that the bolts had broken due to hydrogen embrittlement, which weakened the metal.
 The number of failed bolts was abnormally high for a project the size of this bridge.
 Engineering experts warned that the structural problems could compound, causing the girders to fall and the bridge to collapse.

 The issue was known as early as February 2016, when New York state officials had begun testing some bolts for breaks.
 The Attorney General of New York began investigating whether structural problems with the bridge had been covered up in 2017.
 According to a report in the Times Union, the attorney general's office relied on other investigations of the bridge instead of conducting its own investigations, and the office did not treat the allegations as serious.
 Third-party consultant Alta Vista conducted its own study, concluding in late 2017 that hydrogen embrittlement was not the cause of the broken bolts.

 In March 2021, some records relating to the case were unsealed.
 Following this, U.S. Representative Mondaire Jones, whose district encompasses the bridge, and all Republican members of the New York State Assembly requested that the United States Department of Transportation investigate the allegations of structural deficiencies.
 In response, the Federal Highway Administration issued a statement claiming it had "no safety concerns" with either of the Tappan Zee Bridge's spans.
 In a lawsuit filed that month, a whistleblower claimed that TZC had knowingly delivered many defective high-strength bolts and taken measures to hide evidence of the defects.
+The NYSTA sued TZC in August 2024, claiming that around 61 of the 192 cables had been improperly installed and needed to be repaired.